-Many employers advertise their vacancies in newspapers.
-Larger newspapers typically have a ‘Careers’ or ‘Jobs’ lift out once or twice a week.
+These days, fewer employers advertise their vacancies in newspapers.
+However some organisations continue to advertise roles in newspapers that may be relevant to you.
+Larger newspapers sometimes have a ‘Careers’ or ‘Jobs’ lift out.
 Smaller newspapers may have a few pages dedicated to jobs or a classified section.
 Newspapers are available at your local library.

 - Local – Community newspapers

 Social media such as company LinkedIn pages, Facebook pages, Twitter feeds and YouTube channels are playing a larger role in recruitment.
 Follow and like companies to automatically receive notifications about new opportunities.
 Connect with others in your industry: Facebook and LinkedIn groups are excellent places to do this.

 LinkedIn is also useful for finding connections if you are keen on working for a particular organisation.
 You can send a speculative job enquiry via LinkedIn to the HR manager or hiring manager.

 In the last decade, there has been a significant shift toward online advertising with reduced traditional newspaper advertising due to its cost, time delays and limited circulation.